OWASP/owasp-mastg/Document/0x04i-Testing-User-Privacy-Protection.md

 > You can find more [common violations in Google Play Console Help](https://support.google.com/googleplay/android-developer/answer/10144311?hl=en-GB#1&2&3&4&5&6&7&87&9&zippy=%2Cexamples-of-common-violations "Google Play Console Help - Examples of Common Privacy Violations") by going to **Policy Centre -> Privacy, deception and device abuse -> User data**.

 As you might expect, these testing categories are related to each other.
 When you're testing them you're often indirectly testing for user privacy protection.
 This fact will allow you to help you provide better and more comprehensive reports.
-Often you'll also be able to reuse evidence from other tests in order to test for User Privacy Protection).
+Often you'll be able to reuse evidence from other tests in order to test for User Privacy Protection).

 ## Testing Disclosure of Data Privacy on the App Marketplace